2017 Summer Camps Faculty and Staff

 as a trombonist.

-Jazz Band - Tony Castillo & Patrick Neuman
+Jazz Band and High School Brass Ensemble - Tony Castillo & Patrick Neuman

 Rodolfo “Tony” Castillo is the director of bands at the Canterbury School in Ft.
 Myers and the Florida Southwestern College.
 Mr. Castillo holds a M.M. degree from Carnegie Mellon University, and it's currently pursuing a Ph.
 D. in Music Education degree at the University of South Florida.
 As an active trumpet player, Mr.Castillo performs regularly with many local and regional music ensembles.